 How can we participated in the Transgender Day of Remembrance

-We participated in the JHACH Transgender Day of Remembrance by gathering with friends at the flag pole in front of the hospital for the raising of the Transgender Flag at 9:00 a.m. on Monday, November 20.
-We honored all those whose lives were lost to anti-transgender violence in the past year.
+Johns Hopkins All Children's Hospital participated in the Transgender Day of Remembrance by gathering with friends at the flag pole in front of the hospital for the raising of the Transgender Flag at 9 a.m. on Monday, Nov.
+20. We honored all those whose lives were lost to anti-transgender violence in the past year.
 The observance was hosted by the Here4All LGBTQ Employee Resource Group in collaboration with Pastoral Care, Human Resources, and Security.
-For more information, please contact Waleska Lozada at 72029.
+For more information, please contact Waleska Lozada at ext.
+72029.